vamsi-120304/ip-scanner/README.md

 # ip-scanner

-Add execuite permissions for the ip-scanner.sh file by using the below command `chmod +x ip-scanner.sh`
+Add execuite permissions for the ip-scanner.sh file by using the below command\n `chmod +x ip-scanner.sh`

 To Scan the hosts in the range 192.168.119.1/24: